nus-cs2103-AY2021S2/tp/README.md

 ## Acknowledgements

-- This application was built upon the AddressBook-Level3 project that was created by the [SE-EDU initiative](https://se-education.org).
+- This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
 - Libraries used:
   - [JavaFX](https://openjfx.io/)
   - [Jackson](https://github.com/FasterXML/jackson)